 The riding season is about to kick off, so you’re probably getting ready to hit the road soon – and what better way to celebrate the spring than going on a motorcycle tour?
-And if you’re looking for some motorcycle road trip ideas, we’ve got your back: here at Pando Moto, we’ve ridden Europe top to bottom and we’ve bookmarked a few hidden gems to share with you.
+And if you’re looking for some motorcycle touring road trip ideas, we’ve got your back: here at Pando Moto, we’ve ridden Europe top to bottom and we’ve bookmarked a few hidden gems to share with you.

-If you’re planning a motorcycle tour in Europe for the first time, you might find yourself veering towards the bucket list destinations like the Amalfi Coast or the Alps.
+If you’re planning a motorcycle tour in Europe for the first time, you might find yourself veering towards the bucket list motorcycle touring destinations like the Amalfi Coast or the Alps.
 But hey, Stelvio, shmelvio, right?
-Motorcycle trips are all about getting off the beaten path and exploring something new and exciting.
-What’s the point of getting to the famous Trollstigen or the Swiss mountain passes if you’ll be schlepping along the slow-moving traffic on those undeniably stunning but nauseatingly overcrowded mainstream roads?
+Motorcycle touring trips are all about getting off the beaten path and exploring something new and exciting.
+What’s the point of getting to the famous Trollstigen or the Swiss mountain passes if you’ll be schlepping along with the slow-moving traffic on those undeniably stunning but nauseatingly overcrowded mainstream roads?

-To help you plan your next motorcycle tour on the old continent, we’ve put together a list of five most underrated motorcycle destinations in Europe.
-Some of the best motorcycle roads and destinations aren’t about that perfect selfie in Italy: they’re about the pure, unadulterated adventure.
+To help you plan your next motorcycle tour on the old continent, we’ve put together a list of the five most underrated motorcycle touring destinations in Europe.
+Some of the best motorcycle touring roads and touring destinations aren’t about that perfect selfie in Italy: they’re about the pure, unadulterated adventure.
 So if you’re unsure where the best motorcycle rides in Europe are, here’s what you should check out this summer:

 The most undiscovered jewel of the Balkans.